LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	% odd: 4963/10000 (49.630000%)
 	yes

-The label statistics are key to verify that the generated tests provide the necessary coverage.
-The labelling predicates can return a single test label or a list of test labels.
+The label statistics are key to verifying that the generated tests provide the necessary coverage.
+The labeling predicates can return a single test label or a list of test labels.
 Labels should be ground and are typically atoms.
 To examine the generated tests themselves, you can use the verbose option, `v/1`.
 For example: